mozzius/arbitra/docs/Arbitra.md

 ##### bk

 As with `tx()`, I made a separate subroutine to see if a block is valid.
 This iterates checks the difficulty of a block and then goes through the transactions, calling `transaction()` for each one.
+However, I ran into a major problem, in that I could not figure out how to verify the difficulty if it could change.
+At the moment, the system only lets blocks into `blockchain.json` if the block is valid.
+However, with dynamic difficulties, the block could be invalid (by having a difficulty that's too small) but still be in `blockchain.json` if we don't have it's parent on disk to verify that.
+This would lead to a lot of issues if the blocks in `blockchain.json` could not be trusted, and would require an extremely complex restructuring of the whole system, or would require running this subroutine on the whole blockchain every time a block is valid, which would be far too resource-intensive.
+I could not figure out how to solve this issue, so unfortunatly I had to instead set the difficulty to 6, permanantly.
+I set the difficulty as a `const` at the top of the program.

 ```javascript
 function block(body) {